gersondekleuver/godot-gerstner-waves/godot-ocean-shader-collection-4.3/stylized_ocean/README.md

 * Simplistic code easy to understand yet unoptimized.
 * Real-time calculations are inefficient, thus this shader is not scalable.
 * Limited customizability.
+* Uses central difference to calculate normals combined with gernster derivatives.

 ### WIP
 * Terrain intersection.